StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 ## Cookies and site permissions

+#### Cookies and data stored
-#### Manage and delete cookies and site data
+- Manage and delete cookies and site data >
   - Block third party cookies: On
   - Preload pages for faster browsing and searching: Off

+#### Site permissions
+- All permissions > Intrusive ads >
+  - Blocked on sites that show intrusive or misleading ads (recommended): On